(This page not dependent on operating system)

 Most of these files carry copyrights with limited license to use for personal use only and should be respected.

 If you have gotten this far and tried some of this, you should have enough knowledge to find and install files from the web.
 Learn as you go.
-We all make mistakes, but if you followed my advice about Go Back, you can recover from mistakes in minutes.
+We all make mistakes, but if you followed my advice to make backups, at least you will not lose your data.

 Again if you have questions, please E-Mail me using the link below.

-Also click here for the CNet tutorial on downloading.
+Also click here for a tutorial on downloading.

 Note: this site is provided free.
 Donations are accepted to help support the